ensisoft/detonator/BUILDING.md

 (press any key to continue) and will generate a *Delta_* and *Result_* images.
 The former will help visualize the pixels that were not the same between result and gold and the result will be actual rendering result.*

-* Run all tests with MSAA4.
-Use --help for more information
+* For example to run all tests with MSAA4.
+(Use --help for more information)

 ```
   $ cd detonator/graphics/test/dist